ethanniser/effect-workshop/README.md

 ### An editor that supports LSP

-Hovering to see types, autocompletion, and go-to-definition are gonna be price useful.
+Hovering to see types, autocompletion, and go-to-definition are gonna be pretty useful.
 I'll be using VSCode, but you can use any editor that supports LSP.